-Facilities at training venue will include:
+Facilities at training venues will include:

+- reception desk

 - lounge area

-- changing rooms with showers and sauna
+- changing rooms

 - sport equipment storage

 - physiotherapy area

 - catering services

 - medical facilities

 GENERAL INFORMATION

 Accreditation

 Accreditation is the process of identifying individuals and their roles at the Paralympic Games, whilst ensuring that they are granted appropriate access to fulfil their roles.
 Accreditation also ensures that all Games participants are granted entry into Brazil for the Games.
 A basic summary of the Accreditation process is given below; full details will be provided in the Accreditation application materials that will be available on the Rio Exchange in January 2016.